 - a.
 Arrive at your bus stop five minutes before the bus is due. - b.
 Wait for the bus well off the road.
 Respect the property of others. - c.
 Enter the school bus single file and in an orderly manner. - d.
 Follow the instructions of your driver. - e.
 Remain in your seat while the bus is in motion. - f.
 Keep aisles clear at all times.
 Remain quiet and orderly. - g.
 Be courteous to your driver and fellow passengers.
 No fighting, yelling or throwing objects.
 Bad language or rude behavior will not be tolerated. - h.
 No eating, smoking or drinking on the bus.
 Help to keep your bus neat and clean. - i.
 Do not open the bus windows without permission.
-When allowed to open windows, do not extend head, hands, arms or any object out of the window. - j.
-When leaving the bus, if you have to cross ALWAYS CROSS IN FRONT OF THE BUS.
+When allowed to open windows, do not extend your head, hands, arms or any object out of the window. - j.
+When leaving the bus, if you have to cross the road, ALWAYS CROSS IN FRONT OF THE BUS.
 Walk out ten feet, look both ways and wait for the driver to signal you to cross.
 Never attempt to return to the bus once you leave unless instructed to do so by the driver. - k.
-If you are planning on riding home on another bus, you must have a written note from home signed by a parent/guardian.
-Permission will be accepted over the phone in an unforeseen circumstance, only.
-Written notes are to be turned into the secondary school office first thing in the morning. - 1.
-Any student who vandalizes any part of the bus will be held financially responsible and subject to additional consequences. - m.
+Students will not be allowed to ride a different bus except when pre-arranged for custody agreements or in an emergency situation.
+In the case of an emergency, an administrator must approve the arrangements. - I. Any student who vandalizes any part of the bus will be held financially responsible and subject to additional consequences. - m.
 Head phones and other electronic devices are not allowed on the school bus. - n.
 Any student who does not follow the rules and procedures could lose the privilege of riding the bus.